CLJ1

 • 41.
 Which of the following best describes the role of the Supreme Court in the Philippine judicial hierarchy?

-A) It only hears cases endorsed by the President.
+A) It directly hears all cases filed by the public without restriction

 B) It exercises appellate jurisdiction and has the power of judicial review over all lower courts.